ilkka/gtgcrawler/README.md

 The crawlers try to be Nice in a couple of ways:

-- They respect site's [robots.txt](https://en.wikipedia.org/wiki/Robots.txt) files
+- They respect sites' [robots.txt](https://en.wikipedia.org/wiki/Robots.txt) files
 - They send a User-Agent string that includes identifying information

 ## Running it